Rolando Pablos: Career

+Pablos served as CEO of the Borderplex Alliance and left in 2016.
 Pablos formerly served as a Texas Public Utility Commissioner and then chaired the Texas Racing Commission.
 He was nominated to serve as Texas Secretary of State by Republican Governor Greg Abbott and confirmed by the Texas Senate on February 14, 2017.

 In March 2017, Pablos made his first international diplomatic mission to Mexico City, during which he affirmed the strong economic relationship between Texas and Mexico.
 After the trip, Pablos said he was "highly encouraged" by his meetings and discussions with both private and public sector officials, including representatives from the SENER, Mexico's energy ministry.

 Pablos co-founded Uriel Americas and served as chief executive officer of the Borderplex Alliance, a bi-national economic developmental corporation.

 In August 2017, as a new school year loomed, Pablos urged high school principals to register qualified students for voting.
 The principals, noted Pablos, are required under the state election code to serve as deputy voter registrars, in which capacity they are expected to distribute voter registration applications to students who will turn eighteen by election day.

 Writing in World Oil magazine in November 2017, Pablos expressed optimism that Mexico's energy reforms enacted in 2013 would provide Texas and Mexico "a new opportunity" to collaborate in cross-border energy trade, through what he calls the "Texas-Mexico Energy Nexus," adding that "the potential is enormous for Texas energy leaders to expand in a newly privatized Mexican energy market."
 Pablos had made cross-border energy integration the focus of a Texas Border Trade Advisory Committee meeting earlier that year.

 In March 2018, Pablos welcomed Aga Khan IV to Texas during his Diamond jubilee visit to the United States.